shobhit9sept/CyberLabs-Sessions/CL Paper summaries/VGG/README.md

 Then same weight are used to initalize network for size of 384. and learning rate was set to 10^-3.

 ### Second approach,
-set input image size to S where S from certain range [256, 512] this can also be seen as training set augmentation by scale jittering.
+Set input image size to S where S from certain range [256, 512] this can also be seen as training set augmentation by scale jittering.
 Where a single model is trained on recogniizing object over a wide range of scales.
 This approach was speed up by fine tuning weights from first approach